It’s a good practice to use CloudFormation’s DeletionPolicy

 But using DeletionPolicy

-on all your stateful resources causes friction with another common practice in serverless development – the use of ephemeral (or temporary) environments [3].
+on stateful resources causes friction with another common practice in serverless development – using ephemeral (or temporary) environments [3].

 If you set DeletionPolicy